Jafar123-cloud/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 By varying the initial velocity or launch angle, we obtain a family of solutions describing the projectile's behavior.

-# Analysis of the Range
+# Task 2: Analysis of the Range

 ## Investigating the Dependence of Range on Angle of Projection